Convert your windows WSL2 into a usable operating system with GUI

 Part 1: Windows 11 GUI with WSLg

-If your using windows 11, WSL now comes packed with WSLg (Windows Subsystem for Linux GUI).
-WSLg enables Linux GUI apps installed on WSL to be accessible on windows as native apps.
+If you're using Windows 11, WSL now comes packed with WSLg (Windows Subsystem for Linux GUI).
+WSLg enables Linux GUI apps installed on WSL to be accessible on Windows as native apps.
 They are not that native yet, WSLg utilizes RDP technology to remote access the Linux GUI app.

-In order for WSL to work on windows 11 two windows features have to be enabled.
+For WSL to work on Windows 11 two Windows features have to be enabled.

 - Windows Subsystem for Linux